Brentano’s Theory of Judgement

 - Brandl, Johannes L., 2017, “Was Brentano an Early Deflationist About Truth?”, The Monist, 100(1): 1–14.

-- Brandl, Johannes L., and Mark Textor, forthcoming, “‘Disentangling Judgement from its Linguistic Clothing’: Brentano's View of Judgement and its Linguistic Guises”, in M. Antonelli & T. Binder (eds.), Franz Brentano’s Philosophy, Berlin: Springer.
+- Brandl, Johannes L., and Mark Textor, 2021, “‘Disentangling Judgement from its Linguistic Clothing’: Brentano’s View of Judgement and its Linguistic Guises”, in M. Antonelli & T. Binder (eds.), The Philosophy of Brentano, Leiden/Boston: Brill/Rodopi, 156–79.

 - Chisholm, Roderick M., 1982, “Brentano’s Theory of Judgement” in Brentano and Meinong Studies, Roderick M. Chisholm (ed.), Amsterdam: Rodopi: 17–36.